dialog-semiconductor/py_ble_manager/examples/central/2_central_cli/README.md

 `DISCONNECT 0`

-When the procedure is complete, a message indicationg you have disconnected will be printed to the terminal:
+When the procedure is complete, a message indicating you have disconnected will be printed to the terminal:

 ![disconnect](assets/disconnect.png)